fphilipe/premailer-rails/README.md

     requesting it from the asset pipeline.

 4.  **Network:** As a last resort, the URL is simply requested and the response body is used.
-This is usefull when the assets are not bundled in the application and only available on a CDN.
+This is useful when the assets are not bundled in the application and only available on a CDN.
 On Heroku e.g. you can add assets to your `.slugignore` causing your assets to not be available to the app (and thus resulting in a smaller app) and deploy the assets to a CDN such